“There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 Tips to improve the child’s understanding of concepts

 While a majority of children learn concepts through incidental learning, a structured teaching of the concepts helps in reinforcing the true and complete nature of these concepts.
-Incorporating concepts in the day-to-day language is helpful because children learn by listening to adults and following instructions.
+Incorporating concepts in the day-to-day language is helpful because children learn by listening to adults and by following instructions.
 Children who have difficulties in understanding concepts need repeated exposure in an intentional manner.

 1. Modelling Grammar